Disentangling the galactic and intergalactic components in 313 observed Lyman-alpha line profiles between redshift 0 and 5: Reconstructing attenuated Lyman- emission lines

-The motivation for using \igmz and \igm is to verify the validity of our results.
-While \igmz is trained with the evolution of IGM transmission with redshift of IllustrisTNG100, \igm lacks it.
-Comparison between these two models can highlight possible biases in our methodology in redshift-dependent trends, such as the evolution of the IGM escape fraction.
-In principle, if analyzing \igmz predictions, we find a redshift dependence trend missing from \igm data, then it could be induced by our training set rather than being real.
-Meanwhile, we show the results of \noigm, a model without IGM attenuation for comparison.
+The use of both \igmz and \igm enables us to test the robustness of our measurements. \igmz encodes the expected redshift evolution of IGM transmission, whereas \igm does not.
+Comparing them allows us to identify potential biases in redshift-dependent trends, such as spurious variations in the IGM escape fraction induced by the training set.
+If \igmz predicts a redshift trend absent in \igm, the effect is likely artificial and it could be attributed to our training set rather than being authentic.
+For reference, we also include results from \noigm, which ignores IGM attenuation entirely.

+In short, each of the ANNs (\igm and \igmz) takes as input the observed Ly$\alpha$ line profile, which has been sequentially shaped by radiative transfer in the ISM, CGM, and IGM.
+This input spectrum is shifted to a proxy rest-frame based on the wavelength of its peak flux.
+The ANN then outputs the true systemic redshift, the IGM escape fraction, and the underlying parameters of the thin-shell model.
+By evaluating these predicted thin-shell parameters, we generate what we refer to as the "reconstructed spectrum".
+This reconstructed profile represents the intrinsic shape of the Ly$\alpha$ line after it has escaped the dense galactic environment (ISM and CGM), but before undergoing large-scale intergalactic attenuation.

+This paper aims to evaluate how the \lya IGM escape fraction evolve with redshift.
+While the mean IGM transmission is well known to evolve, the redshift dependence of the \lya escape fraction has not been directly measured before.
+On the other hand, \mfa depends on the local IGM environment (typically denser and more neutral than the field) as well as on the \lya line profile shape.
+Thus, it is unclear whether the \igmz training set reproduces its evolution accurately.
+We therefore include the \igm model as a redshift-independent control.

+When the spectral quality is sufficiently high, both \igm and \igmz recover \fa and the outflow parameters reliably, as shown in \zp.
+At low quality, however, the models behave differently due to their training sets.
+In particular, as quality decreases, the ANNs tend to return values that reflect prior distributions rather than true inference.
+Since \igmz is forced to encode redshift evolution, it may reproduce trends even when absent in the data, while \igm will not.
+The close agreement between their predictions in the results section is reassuring, as it indicates that the information content of the observed spectra is sufficient for accurate inference rather than being dominated by training priors.

+We note that our models do not explicitly assume a redshift evolution for the intrinsic properties of the galaxies (e.g., morphology).
+Because the mapping between physical galactic properties and effective thin-shell parameters is not tightly constrained, we instead use a highly broad training set.
+This unconstrained approach prevents artificial biases and allows the ANN to empirically recover any potential redshift evolution of the outflow parameters directly from the data.